Jersey Central Power & Light

 - Increased monthly bill credits and debt forgiveness to provide more assistance

 New Jersey Statewide Heating Assistance and Referral for Energy Services (New Jersey SHARES)

 New Jersey SHARES is a non-profit corporation organized to provide assistance to individuals and families living in New Jersey who are in need of temporary help in paying their energy bills.
 This program is designed to assist customers who would otherwise have no means of assistance.
 A history of good faith utility payments is considered for eligibility.

 JCP&L is a founding member of New Jersey SHARES.
 Program funding is provided by JCP&L customers, company employees, and FirstEnergy shareholders.
 The distribution of funds is administered by community-based organizations throughout the JCP&L service territory.

-The Home Energy Assistance Program helps very low-income residents with their heating and cooling bills, and makes provisions for emergency heating system services and emergency fuel assistance within the Home Energy Assistance Program.
-The Division of Housing and Community Resources provides a site to help determine if you are eligible for assistance programs - DCAid.
+The Home Energy Assistance Program (HEAP) helps income-eligible residents with their heating and cooling bills, and makes provisions for emergency heating system services and emergency fuel assistance within the Home Energy Assistance Program.

 Lifeline provides funding for utility bills (electric and natural gas) for qualifying disabled persons and senior citizens.
 Application must be made annually to receive the benefit.
 There are certain program requirements.
 For example, the Lifeline benefit pertains only to the customer's primary residence and must be in the customer's name - or the spouse's name.